Pregnancy SmartSiteTM

 Outlook (Prognosis)

-Outcome is related to the underlying disorder and the type and severity of lung disease.
+The outcome is related to the underlying disorder and the type and severity of lung disease.
 In severe cases, lung transplantation can be considered.
 This is more common in cases of bronchiolitis obliterans, pulmonary fibrosis, or pulmonary hypertension.

 Possible Complications